Frequently Asked Questions

 Q: Why is applying typical 'protectants' a bad idea?

-A: Well, how to keep this brief . . . so-called 'protectants' are mainly water, glycol (antifreeze), and sand (silica).
+A: Well, how to keep this brief . . . so-called 'protectants' including the newer cheap 'ceramics' are mainly water, glycol (antifreeze), silicone and/or polysiloxane.
 To make this combo work requires emulsification.
 Silica has UV reflective values and is harmless.
 It's the emulsifier(s) and the glycol that are the bad bits!

 For more details, see our blog post: Protection, Protectants, and Tire Dry Rot